 This tutorial is meant for the Antminer S17/S17 Pro which is a bitcoin miner manufactured by BITMAIN.
 The Antminer S17 series bitcoin miner is equipped with Bitmain’s second-generation 7nm chip BM1397.
 The energy efficiency ratio is as low as 39.5J/T in low power mode.
 The Antminer S17 series bitcoin miner is Bitmain’s most competitive SHA256 mining machine to date, supporting BTC, BCH and other SHA-256 crypto currencies.

-We will take Antminer S17 Pro as an example to show settings which apply equally to Antminer S17.
+We will take the submodel Antminer S17 Pro as an example to show settings which apply equally to Antminer S17.

 Many newbies who have just got involved in the blockchain may feel surprised when they are told that “A successful bitcoin transfer needs 6 confirmations.”
 Why are 6 confirmations are needed?
 Does it refer to the confirmation of 6 bitcoin mining workers on the network?